VirgilSecurity/virgil-sdk-net/README.md

 [Installation](#installation) | [Initialization](#initialization) | [Documentation](#documentation) | [Encryption / Decryption Example](#encryption) | [Support](#support)

 [Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application.
-In a few steps you can encrypt communication, securely store data, provide passwordless login, and ensure data integrity.
+In a few steps, you can encrypt communication, securely store data, provide passwordless login, and ensure data integrity.

 To initialize and use Virgil SDK, you need to have [Virgil Developer Account](https://developer.virgilsecurity.com/account/signin).